berops/claudie/docs/storage/storage-solution.md

 To follow along, have a look at the reference [example input manifest file](../input-manifest/example.yaml).

-When Claudie applies this input manifest, there are three storage classes installed:
+When Claudie applies this input manifest, the following storage classes are installed:
 - `longhorn` - the default storage class, which stores data on random nodes
 - `longhorn-<provider>-zone` - storage class, which stores data only on nodes of the specified providier (see the [list of supported providers](../input-manifest/input-manifest.md#providers))